YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/Docker Run/README.md

 ```

 ![docker run ubuntu](../../../../../../Desktop/Screenshot%202023-02-27%20at%2012.41.15%20PM.png)

+First, Docker will check the local host machine to see if the image is already available; if not, it will pull the image from the registry (where images are deployed) and then Docker will create and start a new container based on that image.

 <!--
 > Note that if the image is hosted on a private registry, you may need to authenticate with the registry using the docker login command before you can pull or run the image.